Marie-Aurore de Saxe: The revolution and the empire

 While still in Paris Marie-Aurore moved to the nº 12 of the Rue Saint-Nicolas, property of Monsieur Amonin.
 In the middle of the Reign of Terror, she hid her values and papers of nobility in the apartment of a gentleman, Monsieur de Villiers.
 Under a decree, it was forbidden to conceal wealth, especially gold, silver and jewelry.
 Following a denunciation, a search took place at night, on 25 November 1793.
 The goods were found and Marie-Aurore de Saxe was arrested the same day and imprisoned at the English convent.
 This religious establishment, where she had lived after the death of her first husband, was being used as a prison.
 If Marie-Aurore indeed had concealed valuables, she also hid papers that implicated her in the escape of several nobles, like the Comte d'Artois (future King Charles X).
 These papers weren't found but the risk of a second search was great.
 Her son and Deschartres forced their way into the apartment under seal to destroy the documents.
-The revolutionary government didn't survive the fall of Robespierre and Marie-Aurore was released on 21 August 1794.
+The revolutionary government didn't survive the fall of Maximilien Robespierre and Marie-Aurore was released on 21 August 1794.
 In September 1794, Marie-Aurore returned to her estate of Nohant.

 Maurice Dupin became a soldier during the general conscription of 5 September 1798.
 He began his military career with the coming of power of General Bonaparte.
 He participated in the Napoleonic Wars and became a lieutenant and head of the 1st Regiment of Hussars.
 Unbeknownst to his mother, he secretly married a commoner, Sophie-Victoire-Antoinette Delaborde, in Paris on 5 June 1804.
 This hasty marriage was due to Sophie's advanced state of pregnancy; one month later (1 July), she gave birth to a girl in Paris named Amantine-Lucile-Aurore Dupin, the future George Sand.
 (Note: Maurice Dupin had two children before his marriage, both born in La Châtre: a son, Hippolyte Chatiron (5 May 1799 – 23 December 1848) and a daughter, Jeanne Félicitée Molliet (31 May 1800 – 26 September 1883), neither of whom he recognized.)